rujuldwivedi/rujuldwivedi/README.md

 ## 👋 About Me

 Hey there!
-I’m Rujul, a dynamic problem-solver at the intersection of **software development**, **machine learning**, and **quantitative finance**.
-My passion lies in creating efficient solutions that are as elegant as they are impactful.
+I’m Rujul, a tech enthusiast focused on software development, machine learning and quantitative finance, engrossed in coding dynamic Java solutions and building data-driven models for real-world applications.

-### Quick Highlights:
+### ⭐ Extras:
-- **Software Engineer Intern**: Developed high-performance data pipelines and visualizations for real-world applications.
-- **Machine Learning Innovator**: Devised cutting-edge models for finance and underwater object detection.
-- **Quantitative Thinker**: Analyzed market trends using econometrics and time-series modeling.
+- I find exuberance in the complexities of mathematics, cosmology and the art of literature as they offer endless opportunities for discovery and understanding.
-- **Team Player**: On the field as a midfielder, cheering for **Real Madrid** and the **Indian Cricket Team**.
+- I'm also an accomplished part-time guitarist, chess player and midfielder who enjoys cheering for Real Madrid and the Indian Cricket Team.

 ---

 ## 🧑‍💻 Experience

-### Software Engineer Intern | Indian Urban Data Exchange
+### Software Engineer Intern | Indian Urban Data Exchange (IUDX)
 *Dec 2024 – Present*
 - Designed a robust data pipeline using **Apache Flink**, **Kafka**, and **RabbitMQ**, ensuring 99.8% uptime.
 - Developed backend systems for efficient data lake management, optimizing data storage by 15%.